SiskSjet/RotorReturnHome/README.md

 ## 🛠︰Info

-This simple yet useful modification for Space Engineers allows players to easily return their rotors to their home position with just the press of a terminal button.
+This simple yet useful mod for Space Engineers allows players to easily return their rotors to their home position with just the press of a terminal button.
 No more manual adjustments or scripts required!

 Adds a button to start return the rotor to home position and a slider to set the home position angle to rotor terminal controls.